Written by Venkatesh Varadachary and published on 13 September 2021.

 If you are one of those parents, who is always strapped for time or finds it difficult to efficiently manage work and home, don't fret.
 Here are some valuable tips to get you sorted

-Do you wait for the weekdays to get over, even on a Monday?
-Do you constantly feel rushed?
-Is your life reduced to putting out one fire after another (figuratively speaking)?
-Then, it is most likely that you are not managing your time efficiently.
+Do you wait for the weekend, even when it's just Monday?
+Do you feel constantly rushed?
+Do you feel that your life has been reduced to solving problems one after another?
+Then, it is likely that you are not managing your time efficiently.

-If you feel that you are the only one having such unique time challenges, you are wrong.
-Yet, so many manage to have a solid family life and a successful career, while the rest of us move from one crisis to another.
+If you feel that you are the only one facing such time challenges, you are wrong.
+Yet, you wonder how so many other parents manage to balance family life and a successful career, while the rest of us move from one crisis to another.
 All you have to do is start managing your time properly.

-Increasingly, we are having dual income families where both the parents work.
+Increasingly, we now have many dual-income families where both the parents work.
 The challenges for such families are manifold.
 On the one hand, they have to turn in a minimum level of performance at the workplace to have a good career.
 On the home front, they need to spend quality time with their kid(s).

-One of the great paradoxes of our time, is that we are living together and at the same time we are so alone.
-One of my friends who got affected by the Chennai floods a couple of years ago, mentioned that there was a silver lining to the whole catastrophe.
+One of the great paradoxes of our time is that we are living together and at the same time we are so alone.
+One of my friends who was affected by the Chennai floods a couple of years ago mentioned that there was a silver lining to the whole catastrophe.
 Because there was no electricity and Internet, the family finally got down to sitting together and talking, and finally getting to know each other!

 Managing time properly means acknowledging that there are more things to do than you have time for.
 So, you have to give importance to certain activities and make sure you actually do them.
-If this means, you cannot do three other relatively less important but enjoyable activities, so be it.
+If this means that you cannot do other relatively less important but enjoyable activities, then so be it.

-Like the story about filling a jar with large stones first, then the smaller stones and then with sand, we need to allocate time to the really important activities first.
+Like the story about filling a jar with large stones first, then the smaller stones, and then with sand, we need to allocate time to the really important activities first.
 How do you do that?
 By scheduling them!
-For example, it is a good idea to have at least one meal together, so that the entire family can bond and discuss how their day was?
-Do you know that the Gates family used to have this family mealtime, during which Bill Gates’ father used to discuss general knowledge with young Bill?
-No wonder Gates grew up to accomplish a lot in his life.
+For example, it is a good idea to have at least one meal together, so that the entire family can bond and discuss how their day was.

 With the Covey framework in mind, here are a few things that you can do to manage your time: